 Ward’s offers many Spring-flowering bulbs for Fall planting.
 Read on to see what your many options are.
 Those that are pest-resistant are marked ‘PR’.
 Printable PDF Version of this post

-- Daffodils (PR) are virtually ignored by deer, voles and other rodents.
-We have a variety of shapes, colors and sizes that will bloom for months.
+- Daffodils (PR) or Narcissus.
+Virtually ignored by deer, voles and other rodents; Narcissus come in a variety of shapes, colors and sizes that will bloom in stages for months.
 When you plant a deciduous specimen tree or shrub, include a ring of daffodils or any of the following bulb varieties for a pretty early show.
-Bulbs bring early color before the tree leafs out and the bulbs benefit from the dry soil as the tree starts drawing water in earnest through the growing season.

-- Galanthus -Snowdrops (PR), Crocus, and Scilla (PR) are all small bulbs that show up in very early to early spring.
-Plants these in groups right under your grass.
+- Galanthus or Snowdrops (PR), Crocus, and Scilla (PR).
+All these small bulbs show up in very early to early spring.
+Plant these in groups right under your grass.
 Cut away an area of sod and peel it back.
 Arrange the bulbs in the proper spacing and replace the sod.
 Water well.
 These bulbs will bloom and be dying back before your grass needs mowing in the spring.

-- Camassia – Wild Hyacinth is a native bulb to North America.
-Multi-flower stems emerge in early summer and range in color from pale lilac to deep blue.
+- Camassia or Wild Hyacinth.
+A native bulb to North America, the multi-flower stems emerge in early summer and range in color from pale lilac to deep blue.
 Will naturalize and spread.

-- Leucojum (PR) Spring and/or Summer snowflake are nodding white bell type flowers that emerge in March (for L. vernum) and April (for L. aestivum).
+- Leucojum (PR).
+Known as Spring and/or Summer snowflake, the nodding white bell type flowers emerge in March (for L. vernum) and April (for L. aestivum).
 Height ranges from 1 to 1.5 feet.

-- Puschkinia – Striped Squill produces 3-6 star-shaped blooms of pale blue per stem in early spring, reaching about 4-6 inches tall.
+- Puschkinia or Striped Squill produces 3-6 star-shaped blooms of pale blue per stem in early spring, reaching about 4-6 inches tall.

-- Muscari (PR) – Grape hyachinths look like inverted grape bunches in deep royal blue with white edges.
-Naturalize easily.
+- Muscari (PR) or Grape hyacinths look like inverted grape bunches in deep royal blue with white edges.
+They naturalize easily.
 If blooms fail to appear, it’s time to dig up and divide clumps.
 Grow 6 – 8 inches tall.

 - Colchicum – Known as Fall-blooming Crocus because the pink and white, crocus-like blooms emerge now.
-The foliage doesn’t appear until spring then dies back as blooms emerge.
+In contrast to other bulbs, the foliage doesn’t appear until spring then dies back as blooms emerge.

 - Chionodoxa (PR) flower in multiple blooms from one bulb and emerge in March and April.
 Plant these in outdoor planters or around rock outcroppings and along the edges of perennial beds for a bright early show of blues, purples and pinks.